U.S. regulator, state attorneys look for answers from Facebook

 U.S. auto parts retailer Pep Boys suspended all advertising on Facebook on Monday while wireless speaker maker Sonos said in a blog post it will remove advertising from Facebook, Instagram, Twitter and Alphabet's YouTube for one week.

-Internet company Mozilla Corp, Germany's second-largest bank Commerzbank AG <CBKG.DE> and British advertising group ISBA all suspended advertising on Facebook last week.
+Internet company Mozilla Corp and Germany's second-largest bank Commerzbank AG <CBKG.DE> suspended advertising on Facebook last week.

 Opinion polls published on Sunday in the United States and Germany cast doubt over the trust people have in Facebook.